joosthvanderlinden/joosthvanderlinden.github.io/_posts/2016-06-13-datathon-story.md

 ---
 layout: post
-title: "Melbourne Datathon - How it came about"
+title: "The Melbourne Datathon - How it came about"
 excerpt: "The story behind founding and organizing a hackathon for data science."
 modified: 2016-04-11
 tags: [datathon]